jdabassett/reading-notes/102/class4-reading.md

 ```
 Is a simple sketch to prototype the design of a website.

-"There is no such thing as good writing, only good rewritting."-Robert Graves
+"There is no such thing as good writing, only good rewritting." - Robert Graves
 ```

 ___